scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 First run the database from its directory by typing "uvicorn main:app --reload".

 Then run the bot by typing "python3 portbcn-early-release.py" on terminal and scan the QR with a phone.
+To start it send him the word "port".

 Requirements:
  - Python 3